 Get clear on your budget early.
 Then stick with it.
 Plain and simple.
 From party favours, to the drinks allowance, to the entertainment: it is so easy for costs to add up.

-If you start with a clear budget then break it down, you will know how much is left in each category for various elements.
+If you start with a clear budget then break it down, you will know all about how much is left in each category for various elements.
 You will also know if anything needs to be cut from the wish list so you can concentrate on doing things properly for what there IS budget for.
+This event planning budget tool can help.

-If you want to give your guests an event they will say was worth attending, you need to allow good time to plan all the details.
+If you are a procrastinator, this piece of event planning advice is for you!
+To give your guests an event they will say was worth attending, you must allow good time to plan all the details.
 Large events or ‘monumental’ ones in terms of importance (regardless of size) can take four to six months of preparation.
 Smaller gatherings can take a month.
 You also should research and book entertainment well in advance as good entertainers get booked up.

-A rule wise magicians follow is to brainstorm the top 5 or 10 worst things that could happen during the performance and have a contingency plan for them.
+A rule wise magicians follow is to brainstorm the top five or ten worst things that could happen during the performance and have a contingency plan for them.
 This is also a good technique for event planners to put to work for them.
 So when things do not follow Plan A, Plan B is ready in the wings.
+When you understand this technique, it will save you embarrassment on the big day.

 Sometimes event organisers overlook the impact the venue plays on their peace of mind and their event’s success.
-Will your entertainment be allowed enough time in the venue to set up before guests arrive?
+You must know all about your venue and how it impacts everything else you are planning.
+For example, will your entertainment be allowed enough time in the venue to set up before guests arrive?
 Have you met the manager who will be there on the night?
 Is the events manager you are working with going to be there in four months when you have the event?
 Are you booking a big enough room for your number of guests and the area needed for your show?

 The reason for having the event will help you decide answers to many of the other questions on this page.
 The answer to this question will warn you what to avoid and inspire you with ideas for what to include.